sevalab-iitt/SEVAutobot-1/RPLIDAR.md

 no new messages
 ...
 ```
-`/scan` topic existed (registered), but nothing was actually publishing to it.
+`/scan` topic exists (registered), but nothing is actually publishing to it. **This is the single most common lidar issue on this robot** and will likely recur.

-### Root cause
+### Root Cause

-**Two separate `roslaunch rplidar_ros rplidar.launch` processes were running simultaneously** — one from the systemd bringup service (after adding the include), and a leftover manual one from earlier testing that was never fully killed.
-Both fought over the same `/dev/ttyUSB0` serial port.
+**Two `roslaunch rplidar_ros rplidar.launch` processes running simultaneously** — one from the systemd bringup service, and a leftover manual one from testing that was never fully killed.
+Both fight over the same `/dev/ttyUSB0` serial port.
 Symptoms in `ps aux`:
 ```
 roslaunch rplidar_ros rplidar.launch     (older PID)
 roslaunch rplidar_ros rplidar.launch     (newer PID)
 [rplidarNode] <defunct>                   ← zombie process rplidarNode-1.log  / rplidarNode-2.log    ← two competing node instances
 ```
-This also caused `start_app_node.service` to exit with `code=1/FAILURE` in the journal, due to "new node registered with same name" conflicts cascading through bringup.
+This can also cause `start_app_node.service` to exit with `code=1/FAILURE`, due to "new node registered with same name" conflicts.

-### The fix
+### The Fix
 ```bash
 # 1. Stop the service so it stops respawning during cleanup
 sudo systemctl stop start_app_node.service